dokmic/chuangmi-camera-v5/docs/content/getting-started.md

 ### Prepare the SD card

-Format a micro SD card in fat32 (vfat) format and copy the content of the **sdcard/** folder in the root of your SD card.
+Format a micro SD card in fat32 (vfat) format and copy the contents to the root of your SD card.

 ### Configure the Chuangmi camera on the SD card